MicrosoftDocs/OfficeDocs-O365ITPro/yammer/manage-yammer-groups/yammer-and-office-365-groups.md

 A: No. That setting is not available for Microsoft 365 connected Yammer groups.

-### Q: Can I use an existing group or SharePoint site for an Microsoft 365 connected Yammer group?
+### Q: Can I use an existing group or SharePoint site for a Microsoft 365 connected Yammer group?

 A: No, a new group and resources specific to that new group are created when you create a Microsoft 365 connected group in Yammer.
 You can't connect a new Yammer group to an existing Microsoft 365 group, an existing SharePoint site or SharePoint document library, or an existing OneNote notebook.

-### Q: Can I hide an Microsoft 365 connected group from the Global Address Book?
+### Q: Can I hide a Microsoft 365 connected group from the Global Address Book?

 A: Yes.
 This requires using PowerShell.
 Use the following cmdlet: